 Background information on the topic "Managing the flood of information"

-“Get it down in black and white,” is an old saying.
-In an age of media diversity and digital communication channels, this means having a good overview of high-quality sources of information out there, knowing their essential structures and working with them.
-Both fast reading and efficient selection criteria are essential working techniques that help us to withstand the flood of information and to use it for our own purposes.
-Furthermore, it makes sense to explore individual ways of resisting the onslaught and innovative alternatives in order not to lose orientation in the sea of information and knowledge.
+"What you have in black and white, you can carry home with confidence," goes an old saying.
+In the age of media diversity and technical communication channels, this means having an overview of qualitatively good sources of information, knowing their essential structures and working with them.
+Both fast reading and efficient selection are essential working techniques that help to withstand the flood of information and to use it for one's own purposes.
+In addition, it makes sense to explore individual resistance options and innovative alternatives so as not to lose one's bearings in the abundance of information and knowledge.

-If apps, RSS and other elements can be used to quickly provide certain Internet pages or new information, they can seduce us into continuous use and thus become a time-wasting factor.
-Short messages, e-mails and other electronic information offer fast communication possibilities and suggest instant accessibility as well as an immediate exchange.
-If users allow themselves to be accessible at any time of the day or night, an individual stress and a time-wasting factor emerges that is difficult to eliminate.
+If apps, RSS and other elements serve to quickly provide certain Internet pages or new information, they also tempt people to use them continuously and thus become time wasters.
+Short messages, e-mails and other electronic information offer fast communication options and suggest rapid accessibility and immediate exchange.
+If users obey this accessibility at all times of the day and night, an individual stressor and time eater has been created that is difficult to switch off.

-Dealing with the flood of information and electronic media is not only sensible with regard to its efficient use, but also with regard to creating a constructive approach in daily life and work.
+The personal confrontation with the flood of information and electronic media is not only useful with regard to their efficient use, but also with regard to a constructive handling in the daily life and work.

-The Management Institute Dr. A. Kitzmann offers seminars on dealing with the flood of information both as open events and in the form of in-house training.
+Management-Institut Dr. A. Kitzmann offers seminars on how to deal with the flood of information, both as open events and in the form of in-house training.